-Russian supermarket business rapidly consolidating as Lenta buys Billa Russia to become second largest chain in Moscow
+Russian supermarket business rapidly consolidating as Lenta buys Billa Russia to become second-largest chain in Moscow

-A day after a mega deal saw leading supermarket chain Magnit buy the third largest chain Dixy, the fourth largest player in the business Lenta announced it was buying smaller rival Billa to become the second largest supermarket chain in Moscow.
+A day after a mega deal saw leading supermarket chain Magnit buy the third-largest chain Dixy, the fourth-largest player in the business Lenta announced it was buying smaller rival Billa to become the second-largest supermarket chain in Moscow.

-The holding company Lenta LLC announced on May 18 that it has struck a deal to acquire the supermarkets business of Billa Russia GmbH for €215mn in cash.
+The holding company Lenta LLC announced on May 18 that it had struck a deal to acquire the supermarkets business of Billa Russia GmbH for €215mn in cash.

 “The acquisition significantly accelerates Lenta's expansion in Moscow, adding prime retail locations that represent mature retail properties with a high sales density.
 As a result of the transaction, Lenta will have a total food retail market share of approximately 3% in Moscow and the Moscow region,” Lenta said in a press release.

-Russia’s biggest cities of Moscow and St Petersburg are the focus at the moment that both have populations that are bigger than most of the Central Europe countries.
+Russia’s biggest cities of Moscow and St Petersburg are the focus at the moment and both have populations that are bigger than most Central European countries.
 Magnit built up its business in Russia’s far flung regions and for years largely ignored the twin capitals.
 But by buying Dixy Magnit adds some 2,000 stores in both Moscow and St Petersburg and significantly closes the gap with the current market leader X5 Retail Group.

-The tie up between Lenta and Billa also strengthens the hand of the company in the two most lucrative retail markets in Russia and will intensify the already intense competition in the business.
+The tie-up between Lenta and Billa also strengthens the hand of the company in the two most lucrative retail markets in Russia and will intensify the already fierce competition in the business.

-Thanks to the economic slowdown of recent years and eight-years of falling retail incomes, the retail business has been in a pressure cooker.
+Thanks to the economic slowdown of recent years and eight years of falling incomes, the retail business has been in a pressure cooker.
 The smaller players are increasingly being forced out and taken over by the biggest companies as the sector consolidates.
-The two decade long race to capture as much market share as possible by opening as many stores as possible came to an end a few years ago.
+The two-decade-long race to capture as much market share as possible by opening as many stores as possible came to an end a few years ago.
 More recently the leading companies have switched their focus from expansion to profitability and have started closing down some of the marginal stores.
-But a new phase started in the last two years of M&A that will probably end with a handful of champions.
+But a new phase of M&A started in the last two years that will probably end with a handful of champions.

-Magnit already made a $1.78bn bid to buy Lenta in April 2019, but was pipped at the post by steel tycoon Alexei Mordashov, who paid $729mn to by a 42% stake in the retailer as well as a cash offer to buy out the remaining minority shareholders, scooping up his first asset in the retail sector.
+Magnit already made a $1.78bn bid to buy Lenta in April 2019, but was pipped at the post by steel tycoon Alexei Mordashov, who paid $729mn for a 42% stake in the retailer as well as a cash offer to buy out the remaining minority shareholders, scooping up his first asset in the retail sector.
 Lenta is now positioning itself to take on both Magnit and X5 at least in the markets of Russia’s twin capitals.

 Lenta’s CEO Vladimir Sorokin commented on the deal: “The acquisition of Billa Russia’s supermarkets gives us access to mature stores with established customer traffic, including in central Moscow neighbourhoods, and instantly doubles Lenta’s footprint in the supermarket segment in terms of the number of stores overall.
 Billa’s locations also enable Lenta to further expand its online express delivery offering across all of Moscow, supporting our ambitious plans to significantly grow the online business in the coming years.